Tag

 Consensus is a nonviolent decision-making process that aims to create the best possible decision for the group.
 The input and ideas of all participants are gathered and synthesized to arrive at a final decision that is acceptable to all.
 Through consensus, we are not only working to achieve better solutions, but also to promote the growth of trust and respect within the group.

-Diagram of 5 concentric circles labelled from outside to inside: Community; Crowd; Congregation; Committed; Core.
+Diagram of the Circles of Commitment also known as the Ladder of Engagement.
+5 concentric circles labelled from outside to inside: Community; Crowd; Congregation; Committed; Core.

 Circles of Commitment: A Model of Engagement

 This article outlines a model for thinking about the different levels of engagement of people involved in a campaign; what kinds of things people at each level can do, and what support they need to do those things; and how people can move from one level to another, aka a ‘ladder of engagement’.
-It also has implications for how we think about events and capacity, and for how well a campaign can scale.

 Cover of the book 'How Organizations Develop Activists'.

-How Organizations Develop Activists: A book review
+How Organizations Develop Activists: Book Review

 Joel Dignam reviews Hahrie Han’s How Organizations Develop Activists.
-A key finding of Han’s research is that high-engagement chapters practise both organizing and mobilizing.
+A key finding of Han’s research is that high-engagement organizations practise both organizing and mobilizing.
 The Voice for Indi campaign is considered as an Australian example of combining these two approaches.

 Photograph of a group of people having a meeting.